Charles Demers: Writing

 Demers has published four books and two collections of essays.
 His first essay collection, Vancouver Special, was nominated for a Hubert Evans Non-Fiction Prize.
 He has also co-written a book of letters.

 Stand-up comedy and voice acting

 He frequently performs stand-up comedy at live venues across Canada and on CBC Radio One, where he often appears on the comedy panel show The Debaters.
 Demers was one of the hosts of the CityNews show The List.

 Demers has provided voices for several episodes of CBC Radio show and podcast This Is That.

 He is the voice of Walter from the 2016 Netflix original series Beat Bugs.
 Demers also voices Night Light in the My Little Pony: Friendship Is Magic season seven episode "Once Upon a Zeppelin" and provides the voice of former bully Dirk Savage in another Netflix series, The Last Kids on Earth.

 In 2017, he released the comedy album Fatherland.
 At the Juno Awards of 2018, the album was nominated for the Juno Award for Comedy Album of the Year.

+In 2025 he had a voice acting role in the animated comedy series Super Team Canada.